shadezer0/TinkerMachine/content/blog/2022/10-blog-migrate.md

 +++
-title = "Running my Blog on a VPS" date = "2022-07-06T18:00:00+05:30" tags = ["meta","self-hosting",]
+title = "Moving the Blog to a Cloud Server" date = "2022-07-14T22:15:00+05:30" tags = ["meta","self-hosting",]
-description = "A post on reworking the build and deploy process for my blog.
-The blog currently runs on a DigitalOcean droplet and picks up changes from GitHub." draft = true
+description = "Reworking the build and deploy process for my blog as a learning project.
+The blog currently runs on a DigitalOcean droplet and picks up changes from GitHub."
 +++

-This post details my journey migrating the TinkerMachine blog from using [Netlify](https://www.netlify.com/) to build and serve the site contents to doing the same thing from a 5$ (now hiked to 6$) [DigitalOcean](https://www.digitalocean.com/) VPS.
+This post details my journey migrating the TinkerMachine blog from using [Netlify](https://www.netlify.com/) to build and serve the site contents to doing the same thing from a 5$ (<cite>now hiked to 6$[^1]</cite>) [DigitalOcean](https://www.digitalocean.com/) droplet.

+[^1]: It's extremely unfortunate that DigitalOcean has [bumped up their prices](https://www.digitalocean.com/try/new-pricing) and there doesn't seem to be a straight-forward way [to downsize](https://docs.digitalocean.com/products/droplets/concepts/downsizing-considerations/) to their 4$ droplet.
+Certainly a perfect excuse to get some practical knowledge writing an Ansible playbook.

 Just so that it's absolutely clear - Netlify is a wonderfully easy and effective way to get started with your blog on GitHub.
-I'm trying to do the heavy lifting here with my own cloud server as a personal project to learn more about the steps involved with hosting your own site.
+I'm trying to do the heavy lifting here, setting it all up on my own cloud server as a project to learn more about the steps involved with hosting your own site.

-I'm extremely grateful to the numerous people on the internet who were kind enough to share their own discoveries through blog posts which helped me in my setup.
+I'm also extremely grateful to the numerous people on the internet who were kind enough to share their own discoveries through blog posts which helped me in my setup.
 I'm hoping that this post also helps some future reader in their own journey.

-## Previous Setup
+## Old Setup
 All contents of the blog sit in a [GitHub repository](https://github.com/shadezer0/TinkerMachine).
 Any changes are pushed via commits that trigger a new build on Netlify which then takes care of deploying the site as well.
-The only thing I had to worry about was to maintain the DNS records pointing the domain name to the Netlify site which hosted the blog.
+I only had to worry about maintaining the DNS records pointing the domain name to the Netlify created site which hosted the blog.

 This is very easy to setup and highly recommended in the early stages of the blog writing process.
 Start with focussing more on the writing than the implementation details around the blog.

-## Idea for a Self-Hosted Setup
+## Ideas for the New Setup
-An easy way to implement a self-hosted blog would be:
+An easy way to implement a self-hosted blog on a remote server would be:

-Make change locally -> Use hugo to generate static files -> Copy static files through rsync/winscp to the remote server -> Serve files with web server
+Make change locally -> Use hugo to generate static files -> Copy static files using rsync/winscp to the remote server -> Serve files with web server

 In my case, I wanted to keep the existing workflow as much as possible.
 This meant pushing the changes via commits to GitHub that would trigger the build and deploy process.
 In this manner, all changes could be tracked through a version control system.
 But even in this scenario, you could possibly run hugo and copy over the static files after each commit.
 But I wanted a more automated and elegant approach that performs the build and serves the files seamlessly after each commit.

-There were 2 possible approaches:
+These were 2 possible approaches I came up with:
 1. After a commit, run a workflow through GitHub Actions to pick up the latest repo contents, use hugo to generate the static files and copy these over to my remote server using rsync.
 2. After a commit, GitHub sends a payload to a URL which triggers a webhook on the remote server that runs a bash script to do the build process.

-I didn't want to do method #1 since I would also need to set up Tailscale through an auth key on the temporary Ubuntu VM used by GitHub Actions.
-This is because I've set up the remote server to only be accessed from another device on my Tailscale network.
-There would also be the hassle of setting up the SSH keys and configuring SSH to happen over a non-standard SSH port.

-So I went ahead with method #2.
+I was hesitant to go with method #1 since that would mean configuring SSH keys, non-standard SSH ports and Tailscale auth keys on the temporary Ubuntu VM used by GitHub Actions.
+Since I didn't have too much experience writing the YAML files for GitHub Actions, I decided to go with method #2.

 Serve blog using Caddy.
-Webhook server listens for POST request from GitHub on a specified HTTP (or HTTPS) endpoint after a commit.
-Once triggered, it runs a bash script.
-This script pulls the latest changes from the GH repository and then runs the hugo command to generate the updated static files.
-Caddy then serves these new updated files.
+Webhook on the VPS listens for a POST request from GitHub on a specified HTTP (or HTTPS) endpoint after a commit.
+Once triggered, a bash script is executed.
+This script pulls the latest changes from the repository and then runs the hugo command to generate the static files with all the changes.
+Caddy then serves these updated files.

-Also, while working on these changes, I decided to move away from the blog subdomain and use the main `tinkermachine.xyz` domain itself to serve the blog.
+While working on these changes, I decided to move away from the blog subdomain and use the main `tinkermachine.xyz` domain to serve the blog.
 This requires some config in Caddy and Cloudflare DNS for redirecting anyone visiting the old `blog.tinkermachine.xyz/post-1` links to the new one with `tinkermachine.xyz/post-1`.

-The major steps were followed from this extremely helpful and detailed blog post which is also thankfully updated for Caddy v2 -- https://tvc-16.science/caddy-2-update.html
+The major steps were picked up from this extremely helpful and detailed blog post which is also thankfully updated for Caddy v2 -- https://tvc-16.science/caddy-2-update.html.
+I can't stress how useful this post was while setting up my own process.

 ## Services Being Used
 - [Caddy](https://caddyserver.com/docs/) -- Web server of choice to serve files and also be used for reverse proxy purposes.
 - [Webhook](https://github.com/adnanh/webhook) (Name of the app is the same as functionality it's providing.
 Gets confusing fast)
 - [Cloudflare DNS](https://www.cloudflare.com/dns/) -- Replace with whatever DNS managing service you're using.

-Note that these services are running on an Ubuntu 20.04.4 LTS server.
+Note that the DigitalOcean droplet is running Ubuntu 20.04.4 LTS.

 ### User and Deploy Directory Setup